OsmanKAYI/full-stack-roadmap/vscode/extensions.md

 - **Vue Language Features (Volar)**
   - A language support extension built for Vue, Vitepress and petite-vue.
 This is based on @vue/reactivity to calculate everything on-demand, to implement native TypeScript language service level performance.
 - **vuetify-snippets**
-  - Code snippets for rapid and fast development of user interface using vuetifyjs
+  - Code snippets for rapid and fast development of user interface using vuetifyjs.
 - **WakaTime**
   - An open source VSCode plugin for metrics, insights, and time tracking automatically generated from your programming activity.